Join The Journey

 – C.S.Lewis, The Screwtape Letters (Chapter XII)

-My new book, Hand in Hand, Walking with the Psalms through Loneliness, is now available to buy online through my website (see sidebar to the left).
+My recent book, Hand in Hand, Walking with the Psalms through Loneliness, is now available to buy online through my website (see sidebar to the left).
 I continue to be very excited about the subject matter, ever aware of how many people silently suffer with loneliness, afraid to speak about feelings of loss, rejection, isolation and abandonment.
 I pray this book of reflections will touch the heartstrings of many, and God’s love and tender presence will be conveyed through its pages.

 I have been sustained by the prayers of others, as well as written, organized prayers through many devotionals and guides.
 They have helped shape my own prayer life.
 Please find below prayers from various sources, with references.